harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/download-and-copy-artifacts-using-the-command-step.md

 :::note

 The WinRM deployment type supports Download Artifact only.
-You cannot use Cope Artifact in WinRM deployments.
+You cannot use the **Copy** command type with **Artifact** in WinRM deployments.

 :::